-Andrew Pike is the head of our Ports, Terminals & Logistics Corridors Sector.
+Andrew Pike is the head of our Ports, Terminals and Logistics Corridors Sector.

 He has acted for numerous clients in due diligence investigations, risk assessments and transactional work.
 His expertise covers legal structuring, contractual and transactional issues and service agreements.
 He also drafts and reviews regulations, trading terms and throughput agreements, and drafts and comments on, South African transport legislation and shipping litigation.
 He conducts various shipping training and lecturing on behalf of the Institute of Chartered Shipbrokers, the South African Maritime Safety Authority and the University of KwaZulu-Natal.
 Andrew is frequently invited to speak at international conferences on a variety of subjects.

 Andrew is a Fellow of the Institute of Risk Management of South Africa, a past-president of the Maritime Law Association of South Africa and a past-board member of the Ports Regulator of South Africa.

 He has BA and LLB degrees from the University of the Witwatersrand.
 Andrew is also a Fellow of the Institute of Risk Management of South Africa (F.I.R.M.S.A) (2001), Past-President, Maritime Law Association of South Africa, Past-Board Member, Ports Regulator of South Africa.

 Andrew has executed and participated in extensive contentious and non-contentious matters, some of which includes:

 - Viability study and PPP transaction advisory services (legal and risk assessment), new Durban dig-out port (2012 – 2014).